opengauss-mirror/docs/content/en/docs/DatabaseAdministrationGuide/mot-scale-up-architecture.md

 The chart shows that MOT demonstrates a significant performance increase correlation with an increase of the quantity of cores.
 MOT consumes more and more of the CPU correlating to the increase of the quantity of cores.
-Other industry solutions do not increase and sometimes show slightly degraded performance, which is a well-known problem in the database industry that affects customers’ CAPEX and OPEX expenses and operational efficiency.
+Other industry solutions do not increase and sometimes show slightly degraded performance, which is a well-known problem in the database industry that affects customers' CAPEX and OPEX expenses and operational efficiency.